takjg/TriggEye/README.md

   ```
   ./triggeye -d 3 echo OK
   ```
-- Use the option `-w` and `-h` to specify the width and height of the webcam resolution:
+- Use the options `-w` and `-h` to specify the width and height of the webcam resolution:
   ```
   .triggeye -w 640 -h 480 echo OK
   ```